-When it comes to record the journey of your FPV flights, there are two main approaches: on-board and ground station.
-The FXT DVR is suitable for both thanks to its built-in battery, small size and low weight.
-Moreover, it has WiFi connection which allows to control the HD FPV DVR remotely with your mobile device.
+When it comes to recording the journey of your FPV flights, there are two main approaches: on-board and ground station.
+The FXT DVR is suitable for both thanks to its built-in battery, small size, and low weight.
+Moreover, it has a WiFi connection which allows controlling the HD FPV DVR remotely with your mobile device.

 Disclosure: I received this HD FPV recorder as part of a product review collaboration with FXT Technology.
 Although the product was offered for free, all the opinions in this review remain my own.

 I received the package in about 3 weeks after tracking number confirmation.
-Being curious if I received the latest version with built-in battery I immediately unwrapped the package.
-While the box was printed with most important features, there is no mention about being self-powered.
-Damn, I said, and switch-it ON – guess what? it turned ON without an external power source 🙂
+Being curious if I received the latest version with a built-in battery I immediately unwrapped the package.
+While the box was printed with the most important features, there is no mention of being self-powered.
+Damn, I said, and switch-it ON – guess what? it turned ON without an external power source :)

 At a glance

 Besides the DVR and its user manual, there are only two AV cables (Jack to 3 x RCA and Jack to Jack) included in the box.
 Yes, you will need to make/build/purchase your own power/charging cable.
 IMHO, a micro USB charging port would be more appropriate instead of that standard DC socket.
 Here, I should also mention that both cables have 3.5mm 4-pin jacks.
-This could be issues if your FPV monitor/goggles has 2.5mm jack socket like my Eachine LCD5802S.
+This could be an issue if your FPV monitor/goggles have a 2.5mm jack socket like my Eachine LCD5802S.

-The FXT DVR measures about 40 x 60 x 19 mm and weights only 41 grams (without mounting accessory).
-It comes with removable belt-clip which allows to attach it to your FPV gear.
-In case of on-drone installation you can remove the clip easily.
-While on left side you have AV-In, AV-Out and DC (7-28V) sockets, on right side you have micro SD slot and two-position Power switch.
+The FXT DVR measures about 40 x 60 x 19 mm and weighs only 41 grams (without mounting accessory).
+It comes with a removable belt-clip which allows to attach it to your FPV gear.
+In the case of on-drone installation, you can remove the clip easily.
+While on the left side you have AV-In, AV-Out, and DC (7-28V) sockets, on the right side you have a micro SD slot and a two-position Power switch.
 It has two status LEDs: blue for recording (around the shutter button) and green for WiFi status (right-up corner).
-Overall, build quality is excellent and the piano black finish makes it look like a deluxe product.
+Overall, the build quality is excellent and the piano black finish makes it look like a deluxe product.